aws-samples/eks-saas-gitops/README.md

 This repository is organized to facilitate a hands-on learning experience, structured as follows:

 - **`/gitops`**: Contains GitOps configurations and templates for setting up the application plane, clusters, control plane, and infrastructure necessary for the SaaS architecture.
 - **`/helpers`**: Includes CloudFormation templates to assist in setting up the required AWS resources.
-(Only used if want to deploy Cloud9 and run this architecture all in AWS)
+(Used for deploying a VSCode server instance needed for setup)
 - **`/helm-charts`**: Houses Helm chart definitions for deploying tenant-specific resources within the Kubernetes cluster and shared services resources.
 - **`/tenant-microservices`**: Contains the source code and Dockerfiles for the sample microservices used in the workshop (consumer, payments, producer).
 - **`/terraform`**: Features Terraform modules and scripts for provisioning the AWS infrastructure and Kubernetes resources.
 Detailed setup instructions are provided within this folder's README.md.